ampproject/amphtml/contributing/contributing-code.md

 All code in AMP must be reviewed and approved before it is merged.
 Reviewers/Collaborators primarily ensure that the code is correct, efficient and consistent with existing AMP code while Owners primarily provide a domain-specific review of the code.

-To be merged, all code must be approved by:
+To be merged, all code must be approved by both:

 * At least one [Reviewer](https://github.com/orgs/ampproject/teams/reviewers-amphtml) who is not the author.
 If the author is a Reviewer, a [Collaborator](https://github.com/orgs/ampproject/teams/reviewers-amphtml) may fulfill this requirement instead.
 * At least one [Owner](https://github.com/ampproject/amphtml/search?o=asc&q=filename%3AOWNERS.yaml&s=indexed) for all areas the PR affects, except those areas in which the code author is an Owner.